AdobeDocs/marketo.es-ES/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/creating-an-entry-in-the-program-schedule-view.md

    ![](assets/image2014-9-16-9-3a22-3a33.png)

 1. Asigne un nombre a la entrada.
-Pulse **Intro **para confirmar el nombre.
+Presione **Intro** para confirmar el nombre.

    ![](assets/image2014-9-16-9-3a22-3a59.png)